 Their questions gave me pause, and also made me reflect on my role as their coach.
 Their impression of agile was that it was a rigid structure and process, and if they didn’t implement it exactly like the coach said, then they wouldn’t be considered agile.
 I have always thought about our role as Agile Coaches; what our purpose is and how we should conduct ourselves.
 What is our role as an Agile Coach?
 Is it to implement Scrum?
 Or Kanban, or the tool of choice?
 I’ve always approached my role to be someone who is there to ease the transition to a new way of working and collaborating with each other, and towards a state of Business Agility.
 As Arthur Ashe so pragmatically said, “Start where you are, use what you have, do what you can”,

 So why would a coach want to have them move to Scrum?
 Or have them organized into dedicated teams.
-I’m sure that those actions are probably appropriate in many, but not all contexts.
+I’m sure that those actions are probably appropriate in many other contexts.
 I would like to think that this is just an anomaly; that in most cases, coaches are pragmatic and use their knowledge, experience and intuition to help their clients change their mindsets and behaviors to help them move to an agile way of working.
 Unfortunately, I see this a lot in my travels as a coach; a dogmatic approach to agile that is damaging to the client, and doesn’t do us any favors in the agile coaching community.